 A somewhat common complaint about Triplebyte is that its vetting structure is too selective.
 In other words, Triplebyte tends to only allow top talent (i.e., think the top 1%, rather than the top 10%), which usually results in high expectations among the engineers using the service.

-For instance, a qualified Triplebyte engineer is more likely to expect the compensation and prestige of working at a Big Four tech firm than that of a small or medium-sized business.
+For instance, a qualified Triplebyte engineer is more likely to expect the compensation and prestige of working in the Big Four tech industry than that of a small or medium-sized business.

 By allowing a large pool of engineers to join Triplebyte, more businesses could take advantage of their services.
 As it stands, it is somewhat difficult for many smaller businesses to compete with the resources and pulling power of the unicorns and tech giants in Silicon Valley.